jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 RegisteredBreeder.register("Centagon", new Polygon("Centagon", 100, "Breeder Centagon"));
 ```

+In a traditional hierarchy-heavy design, this would likely result in multiple subclasses.
+Here, it results in multiple registered objects of the same class.

 Here's an example showing how they are acquired:
 ```java
 System.out.println("\nAcquire and Render Shapes J, with Pentagon K, Hexagon L and Centagon M ->");